Mikeware/SpaceBattleArena/doc/lessons/findthemiddle.md

 Normally, when a command is given to the server, it *blocks* and waits for the command to finish before returning to ask for another command.
 For instance, if you say IdleCommand(5.0), the command will execute for 5 seconds and then return.

-However, when Thrust is given as a command, the server immediately returns and asks for a new command while your ship continues to thrust.
+However, (prior to 1.2) when Thrust is given as a command, the server immediately returns and asks for a new command while your ship continues to thrust.
 This is the non-blocking paradigm.
+In release 1.2.0.1125, Thrust was made to block be default, but can still be configured to not block with an additional parameter (this can now be a later topic to describe this difference).

-Another notes about Thrust to go over are how the directions for thrust will move you in the opposite direction, as the parameter is the thruster's location to fire.
+Another discussion about Thrust is to go over are how the directions for thrust will move you in the opposite direction, as the parameter is the thruster location to fire.
 Also, thrust is a limited resource, so issuing multiple thrust commands at full power in succession will not result in anything outside a waste of energy.

 The students objective is to get their ship from their spawning point to somewhere near the middle of the world.
 They can use the parameters given to the registerShip method to calculate the mid-point of the universe.
 Aim for students to have accomplished this by the end of the next day.